-Cosmetic preparations are personal care products that are designed to cleanse, protect and change the appearance of our skin in some way. the main ingredients present in most cosmetics include water, emulsifiers, thickeners, preservatives, moisturisers, colours and fragrances.
+Cosmetic preparations are designed to cleanse, protect and change the appearance of your skin in some way.

-There are two groups of cosmetic chemicals, used in formulations which we look at below, so you can get a better understanding, of how ingredients found in skin care products work.
+There are two groups of cosmetic chemicals, used in formulations that we look at below, helping you understand how ingredients found in your skincare products work.

 Types of cosmetics used within formulations